daniel-023/daniel-023/README.md

 # Hello, I'm Daniel 👋

-I'm a double major in linguistics and history with an interest in data science and speech and language technology.
+I'm a double major in linguistics and history with an interest in speech and language technology.

 🏫 **Nanyang Technological University**
 ## 🌟 Projects